-Viral myocarditis has flu-like symptoms, but is actually an inflamed heart muscle.
-Find out more about the condition, with expert input from Department of Cardiothoracic Surgery of National Heart Centre Singapore.
+Viral myocarditis can be mistaken for a flu although it is actually an inflamed heart muscle.
+The Department of Cardiothoracic Surgery at National Heart Centre Singapore (NHCS) explains more.

 If you experience chest pain, shortness of breath or swollen feet and ankles following a bout of flu or viral infection, you should see a doctor to rule out a potentially fatal heart condition called viral myocarditis.